MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 ### Will I be able to use this feature if my data source is in East US and my Power BI home region is in East US2?

-Yes, there is no dependency on the Power BI home region for this feature.
-If this feature is enabled in the region where the VNet exists, you will be able to create a new VNet data gateway.
+Yes, there's no dependency on the Power BI home region for this feature.
+If this feature is enabled in the region where the VNet exists, you'll be able to create a new VNet data gateway.

 ### Can I choose the region where VNet data gateways are created?